Jac-Zac/microcpp_grad/README.md

 ### TODO

-- Missing tanh
+- [ ] Biases grad are not getting resented

-- Try using shared pointers for neurons and then we will see
+- [ ] Try using shared pointers

-- Think of a better way to write the autograd engine.
+- [ ] Think of a better way to write the autograd engine.
 And also stack based topo_sort